-Jam and Justice is a research project which aims to create a unique space for social innovation to co-produce, test and learn from new ways of governing cities.
-‘Jam’ is about trying to bring together different partners in the city to innovate to address shared problems.
+Jam and Justice set out to create a unique space for social innovation to co-produce, test and learn from new ways of governing cities.
+‘Jam’ means bringing together different partners in the city to innovate to address shared problems.
 ‘Justice’ is about re-connecting with those who have been disenfranchised and excluded from the search for solutions.
-We are particularly interested in the value and practice of coproduction to address complex urban problems and understanding how we can bring different groups together to achieve fairer and more inclusive outcomes for different groups.
+We were particularly interested in the value and practice of coproduction to address complex urban problems and understanding how we can bring different groups together to achieve fairer and more inclusive outcomes for different groups.

-We are funded by the Economic and Social Research Council’s Urban Transformations programme, a portfolio of projects in the UK which examines major changes taking place in cities across the globe (http://www.urbantransformations.ox.ac.uk).
+Jam and Justice received funding from the Economic and Social Research Council’s Urban Transformations programme, a portfolio of projects in the UK examining major changes taking place in cities across the globe.

-We are also supported by the Realising Just Cities UK programme which is part of the international Mistra Urban Futures centre for sustainable cities (https://www.mistraurbanfutures.org/en).
+Jam and Justice was also supported by the Realising Just Cities UK programme, part of the international Mistra Urban Futures centre for sustainable cities.

 Jam and Justice started in January 2016, drawing to a close in 2019.
 Our main test-bed was Greater Manchester.

 The Jam and Justice research methodology brought together academic and non-academic researchers – with different knowledge, skills and resources interested in making devolution matter in Greater Manchester – to test and learn about the theory and practice of co-production in research.
 Known as the Action Research Collective, the group’s primary role has been to initiate, develop and undertake comparative learning from Jam and Justice's action research projects.
 These are: